Steig

-A steig (Low German: Stieg) is a German term meaning "steep path" that originally referred to a narrow footpath over hills or mountains that could not be negotiated by horse-drawn vehicles.
+A steig (Low German: Stieg) is a German term meaning "trail in hilly terrain" or "steep path" that originally referred to a narrow footpath over hills or mountains that could not be negotiated by horse-drawn vehicles.
 Today the term occurs in German-speaking countries as a synonym for all kinds of footpaths, e.g., Bürgersteig, a term for "pavement" in Austria or Switzerland.
 The term steig and its dialectical variations is commonly found in many placenames.

 Mountain paths and hiking trails

 Steige in hill or mountain areas, often run over exposed, rocky terrain and are therefore more uneven than normal footpaths.
 They should only be attempted with mountaineering boots or high sports shoes, which extend above the ankles (to reduce the risk of going over on one's ankle).

 On hiking maps and large-scale topographical maps (typically 1:50,000 scale) in Germany, Austria and Switzerland, steige and klettersteige are usually portrayed by short dashes or dotted lines, while wider tracks are often indicated by longer dashes (cart tracks may also be portrayed by dots and dashes).

 Popular climbing mountains often have several steige on each side (see e.g. the Rax, Hochkönig or Zugspitze).
 Regional books, websites, climbing and hiking guides give more detailed information on the routes and elevations, the opening times of mountain huts and the duration of walks.
 They may also identify and describe potential emergency exit routes.